 - Lecithins.
 The most common way to make lecithins involves using a petroleum-based neurotoxin called hexane.
 Avoid powders with this cheap soy- and sunflower-based filler … or at the very least make sure it’s organic if your powder has it.

-Plant-based protein blends made from organic peas, rice, hemp, sacha inchi, cranberry and pumpkin seed are a better choice for those who want to avoid whey.
-Again, if the ingredients in your protein powder are not organic, chances are it’s sprayed with pesticides, and most of these powdered vegetable ingredients come from countries outside the U.S., where regulations may not be as strict.
+Not from a nutrition standpoint, but if the ingredients in your vegan protein powder are not organic, chances are it’s sprayed with pesticides, and most of these powdered vegetable ingredients come from countries outside the U.S., where regulations may not be as strict.

-How to Find the Healthiest Protein Powders: What Health Experts Say
+How to Find the Best Protein Powders: What Health Experts Say

 America’s Holistic Heart Doc, University Professor, Founder, The Kahn Center for Cardiac Longevity